 From Santa Margherita Ligure, there are many trains riding along the Ligurian coast.

-Ruta, a fraction of Camogli uphill, is one of the main access points into Portofino Natural Park.
+Ruta, a fraction of Camogli uphill, is one of the main access points to Portofino Natural Park.
 From there, you can choose between several trails for short and longer walks.

-The hike to Portofino is a classic, and there are several options, a little more challenging especially if you follow the trail along the coast, where you’ll walk up and down quite a bit, before starting the steep descent to Portofino.
+The hike to Portofino is a classic, and there are several options.
+It’s a little more challenging, especially if you follow the trail along the coast, where you’ll walk up and down quite a bit before starting the steep descent to Portofino.

 The first stretch – marked with a red square – is easy, with not much difference in elevation.
-About halfway to Pietre Strette, you’ll see on your right Hotel Portofino Kulm, a beautiful building with superb views of the gulf and sadly now closed.
-Along the trail, you’ll see different paths, and all you need is to follow the signs to Pietre Strette, a natural balcony overlooking the bay, where usually rest and refill my water bottle at the small fountain.
+About halfway to Pietre Strette, you’ll see on your right Hotel Portofino Kulm.
+Sadly, this beautiful building with superb views of the gulf is now closed.
+Along the trail, you’ll see different paths.
+All you need to do is to follow the signs to Pietre Strette, a natural balcony overlooking the bay, where usually rest and refill my water bottle at the small fountain.

 From there, the hiking trail branches off into several paths going in different directions.
-The weather was perfect, with a cloudless blue sky and a pleasant winter temperature, so I chose to walk the longer route to Portofino, following the trail that follows the coastline.
+The weather was perfect, with a cloudless blue sky and a pleasant winter temperature.
+For that reason, I chose to walk the longer route to Portofino, following the trail that follows the coastline.
 I hiked up and down quite a bit, enjoying the jagged coast, wild and beautiful, stopping here and then to take in the view and snap a few photos.

 Hiking from Ruta di Camogli to Santa Margherita Ligure

-• Trail color: Blue and then in Red on the map (see below)
+- Trail color: Blue and then Red on the map (see below)

 – TIP –